littleweaver/littleweaverweb.com/blog/_posts/2015-07-03-appropriation.markdown

 I want to be very clear about one thing: this framing of "Alt / Trad" as a cultural appropriation issue is not new.
 It's not new to the world, and it's not new to us.
 We were aware of it when we launched Dancerfly, and we *chose* to weight it lower than it warranted.
 We try to hold ourselves to a higher standard on issues like this, and to help our clients to do the same, and in this case **we made a mistake**.

-We'd like to thank Jonathan Polin, an organizer who called us out on this subject and caused us to re-examine our policy.
+We'd like to thank Jonathan Polin, the organizer who [called us out on this subject](https://github.com/littleweaver/django-brambling/pull/547) and caused us to re-examine our policy.

 *If you'd like to use Dancerfly for a dance event you organize, send us an email at <hello@littleweaverweb.com>.*